RWBY Chibi

 RWBY Chibi is an American animated comedy web series produced by Rooster Teeth Animation for Rooster Teeth.
 It is a spin-off of RWBY, where each episode consists of several scenes where aspects of RWBY's characters are usually exaggerated for comic effect.
 The series was first announced as part of Rooster Teeth's 13th Anniversary celebration on April 1, 2016 and premiered May 7.
-In January 2017, Rooster Teeth confirmed the second season's premiere on May 13, 2017 on Rooster Teeth and May 20, 2017 on YouTube.
-A third season premiered on January 27, 2018 on Rooster Teeth and February 3, 2018 on YouTube.
+In January 2017, Rooster Teeth confirmed that the second season's premiere would be later in that year on May 13 on Rooster Teeth and May 20 on YouTube.
+A third season premiered on January 27, 2018, on Rooster Teeth and February 3, 2018 on YouTube.
+Following the conclusion of the third season, the series would go on an indefinite hiatus.

-A trailer released on May 13, 2021 revealed that RWBY Chibi would continue via Rooster Teeth's upcoming animated anthology series Neon Konbini, which premiered on May 27.

-On March 4, 2023 the series' fourth season made it's debut with the episode "Cool as Coco" (Season 4, Episode 1) on the "Rooster Teeth Animation" YouTube channel.
-In the first episode's description, it is noted that it was "originally aired as part of Neon Konbini".
+The animated anthology series Neon Konbini, which premiered on May 27, 2021 on Rooster Teeth, would continue RWBY Chibi by airing ten individual segments of the series across its eight episodes before concluding on July 15, 2021.
+In March 2023, these segments were re-released on YouTube as the "fourth season" of RWBY Chibi.